 Circles of Support and Accountability (CoSA) are a successful community initiative proven to reduce sexual offending.
-A Circle is a group of four volunteers from a local community who meet regularly with a sex offender after release (known as the Core Member) to offer social, practical and emotional support, in addition to monitoring and supervision.
+A Circle is a group of four volunteers from a local community who meet regularly with a person with a sexual conviction after release (known as the Core Member) to offer social, practical and emotional support, in addition to monitoring and supervision.
 The volunteers create the Circle of Support around the Core Member and offer, with supervision, social and practical support to the individual.

-This restorative justice approach provides support to enable sexual offenders to reintegrate back into society after serving time in prison, whilst still holding them accountable for their behavior.
+This restorative justice approach provides support to enable persons with a sexual conviction to reintegrate back into society after serving time in prison, whilst still holding them accountable for their behavior.
 Circles are concerned with the needs of offenders and the needs of victims and communities.
 The concept seeks to balance both community protection from victimisation and the reintegration of individuals who are often socially isolated and marginalised.

-Circles UK govern all CoSA projects across the UK and they state "Circles of Support and Accountability build safer communities through local volunteers working with sex offenders to minimise alienation, support reintegration and so prevent sexual reoffending".
+Circles UK govern all CoSA projects across the UK and they state "Circles of Support and Accountability build safer communities through local volunteers working with people who have committed a sexual offence to minimise alienation, support reintegration and so prevent sexual reoffending".

-“It’s not an easy ride for the released sex offender, but at least Circles gives them some hope, and volunteers doing this in their spare time is remarkable.
+“It’s not an easy ride for the released people who have committed a sexual offence, but at least Circles gives them some hope, and volunteers doing this in their spare time is remarkable.
 I salute them.”
 Lord Ian Blair

 Do Circles work?

 Circles provide a unique and supportive social network to counteract the isolation that can be such a dangerous factor in leading to further sexual offences.
 They encourage and enable offenders to develop appropriate social activities and share in the life of the community, allowing for successful and crime-free reintegration back into society.